 A major breakthrough came in 1996 with the introduction of highly active antiretroviral therapy (HAART), a combination of multiple drugs, including a newly developed class of antiretrovirals called protease inhibitors.2 HAART quickly became the standard of care in the US, and in the following year, AIDS-related deaths declined by 47%.
 Over the next decade, improvements in these therapies, including single pills that combined multiple medications, meant that people could take fewer pills.
 Testing also continued to improve over the years, with the first oral test approved in 1994, the first at-home testing kit approved in 1996, and the first rapid test approved in 2002.6

 Additional medical advancements, most notably the advent of pre-exposure prophylaxis (PrEP) medicine in 2012, have helped us get closer to achieving this goal of ending HIV transmission.
 PrEP is a prevention strategy for people who are at risk of HIV.
 It may involve methods such as a prescription medicine and safer sex practices to reduce that risk.2 Research shows that PrEP medicine is highly effective if taken correctly.
-The CDC recommends PrEP medicine for those at high risk of HIV and the agency continues to invest in other prevention strategies, including promoting condom use and syringe service programs.
-The uptake on PrEP medicine, however, has been lower than hoped.2,9-11
+The CDC recommends all sexually active adults and adolescents be informed about PrEP for the prevention of HIV acquisition.
+While PrEP use has increased substantially over the past decade, hundreds of thousands of people could still benefit from PrEP.2,9-11

 While there is no cure for HIV, scientific advancements have helped make significant progress toward helping end the epidemic.2